 The public schools enroll 2,643,000 students, with 56% in poverty, 9% learning English, and spend $10,491 per pupil.
 Students are 43% White, 28% Latino, and 23% African American.
 (Most recent NCES data)

 Florida’s voters strengthened their constitution’s education article by passing an amendment in 1998.
 Plaintiffs in Citizens for Strong Schools (CSS) v.
 Florida State Bd. of Educ. claim the state's education funding system violates this provision.
-In earlier cases based on the previous, weaker education article, Florida courts held that the constitution left most education determinations to the legislature.

 In 1981, in Department of Education v.
 School Board of Collier County, the Florida Supreme Court found that the legislature may distribute funds unequally on the basis of public educational need.

 In 1996, in Coalition for Adequacy and Fairness in School Funding v.
 Chiles, the Florida Supreme Court dismissed a case in which plaintiffs had requested a declaration that the state had failed to provide an adequate education, based on the previous, weaker education article.

 After this ruling, the voters approved a stronger education article for the state constitution, and the Citizens for Strong Schools (CSS) plaintiffs base their claim on this article.
 In its ruling denying the state’s motion to dismiss, the CSS trial court concluded that adopting the state's arguments would render the amendment meaningless, and found that the education article creates standards by which to measure the adequacy of education being provided.
 See court interpretation, below.